zhaoshenzhai/mathwiki/Notes/cayleys_theorem.md

 ## Cayley Graph

-We can refine this result if $G$ is finitely-generated.
+We can refine this result if $G$ is finitely-generated and obtain a geometric result.

 {{< env type="proposition" >}}